Stain and paint can work very differently on your driveway and should be chosen with care.

 When choosing a concrete driveway stain there are a couple of different options available online.

-Each one of them comes with their respective pros and cons.
+Each one of them comes with its respective pros and cons.

 Based on my personal experiences, I can say very few brands worked well for me.